indieweb/wordpress-indieauth/readme.md

 IndieAuth was developed as part of the [Indie Web movement](http://indieweb.org/why) to take back control of your online identity.

 ### How is this different from OpenID? ###

 The goals of OpenID and IndieAuth are similar.
 Both encourage you to sign in to a website using your own domain name.
 However, OpenID has failed to gain wide adoption, at least in part due to the complexities of the protocol.

 ### How is this different from OAuth? ###

-IndieAuth was built on top of the OAuth 2.0 Framework and is a simplified way of verifying the identity of an end user and obtaining an OAuth 2.0 Bearer token.
+IndieAuth was built on top of the OAuth 2.0 Framework and differs in that users and clients are represented by URLs.
+Clients can verify the identity of a user and obtain an OAuth 2.0 Bearer token that can be used to access user resources..

 ### Does this require users to have their own domain name? ###

 No. You can use your author profile URL to login if you do not have a domain name.
 However how the Indieauth server authenticates you depends on that server.

 ### How do I authenticate myself to an Indieauth server? ###